If you’re looking for a quick checklist about setting up a company in Brazil, click here.

 Brazilian law has various types of legal entities, but the most often-used entity is a limited liability company (sociedade limitada).
 The limitada has some elements of general partnerships, but it operates as a company for tax purposes.
 It is an entity somewhat akin to an English limited liability partnership and a Delaware limited liability company.

 The “partners” of a limitada hold shares (quotas) in the entity and have the benefit of their personal liability being limited to the amount of unpaid capital.
-However, this “limited liability” is much less limited than that afforded to shareholders in common law companies: partners (even those who are not directors or officers) may still be held personally liable for some breaches by the limitada – including for employment, environmental, consumer protection, competition and, sometimes, tax-related obligations.
+However, this “limited liability” has traditionally been less limited than that afforded to shareholders in common law companies: partners (even those who are not directors or officers) could still be held personally liable for some breaches by the limitada – including for employment, environmental, consumer protection, competition and, sometimes, tax-related obligations.

-A limitada requires more than one partner.
+A limitada can have one or more partners.
 Limitadas do not require Brazilian individuals or companies to hold any equity – all partners may be foreign individuals or entities (or a mixture of the two).
 However, all foreign partners must appoint a Brazilian resident to hold a power of attorney.
 Among other formalities, the power of attorney must:

 - be for an indefinite period;